Acquiring backlinks to content is an effective way to help articles rank.

 The site published the page in October.
 At the time we came on board it was receiving around 300 search traffic visits per month.

-We started sending links to the page in March and quickly amassed around 20 links—you can read more about how we did this in our case study here.
+We started sending links to the page in March and quickly amassed around 20 links.

 Over the following months, traffic kept increasing to the page as it improved its ranking for more and more keywords.
 Traffic doubled to around 600 visits per month by July, and it ended up receiving a high of 937 monthly views in February the following year.